 Graduate Mentor Program

 Introduces students to the graduate school process by matching them with a current BC graduate student mentor and providing information on admissions requirements and graduate school life.

 The central purpose of the McNair Exploratory Program (MEP) is to involve first-year students in a conversation with a faculty member about professional career, graduate education, and research.
 This is a year long program.

 Introduces students to key academic, financial, and professional development information.
 Topics range from academic, career, budgetary, personal and professional development, and financial aid.

 Sisters, Let's Talk

 Provides a space for AHANA females to discuss issues that affect their social, emotional, spiritual and intellectual growth and develop skills to navigate through a predominately White institution.

-Dedicated Intellectuals of the People
+Dedicated Intellectuals of the People (DIOP)